INM-6/alpaca/doc/examples/visualize.rst

 Annotations are values stored inside a dictionary accessible by the `annotations` or `array_annotations` attributes of the Python object.
-These values are specially stored by Alpaca in PROV files, in the form of `hasAnnotation` properties.
-Array annotations are special type of annotations.
+These values are stored by Alpaca in PROV files in the form of `hasAnnotation` properties.
+Array annotations are a special type of annotation.
 For a Python object that is itself an array, with multiple elements, each value in an array annotation will refer to the respective element in the Python object.